The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-5-oop/6-has-many-belongs-to-frontend.md

-# 5-1-1-has-many-belongs-to-front-end
+# Building a Has Many / Belongs To Frontend

+{% hint style="info" %}
+Follow along with code examples [here](https://github.com/The-Marcy-Lab-School/5-1-1-has-many-belongs-to-front-end)!
+{% endhint %}

+## Overview

-This repo contains a Vite app that has been built out for you to implement a **has many / belongs to** relationship between classes.
+The accompanying repo contains a Vite app that has been built out for you to implement a **has many / belongs to** relationship between classes.

 ![](./img/app.png)